rodbegbie/begbie-hugo/content/blog/job-success-profiles.md

 Getting the concept of the Job Success Profile into place, and using it during hiring, was a turning point for us as a team.
 There are many things that go into being able to build, manage, and tune your hiring pipeline, but no tool I’ve seen has been so impactful across the whole process.
 I highly recommend writing one the next time you have a position to fill.

+---
+_This article was originally posted on [LeadDev.com](https://leaddev.com/hiring-onboarding-retention/increase-your-hiring-success-job-success-profiles) and edited by Ellie Spencer-Failes._